andykee/lentil/docs/user/introduction.rst

-.. _user.fundamentals.introduction:
+.. _user.introduction:

 ************
 Introduction
 ************

-.. plot:: user/fundamentals/plots/intro_banner.py
+.. plot:: user/plots/intro_banner.py

 Lentil is a Python library for modeling the imaging chain of an optical system.
 It was originally developed at NASA's Jet Propulsion Lab by the